Raising Game Bird Chicks

 Start the Chicks at 98 Degrees for the first week( this can be best done by hanging the 250 watt bulb 14" off the floor toward one end of the pen.) ( it is important that they can get away from the heat and choose their own comfort zone) then decrease the temperature by 5 degrees weekly after that. be sure to give them warm water during the brooding stage, and be sure the starter feed is about the texture of coffee grounds so that they can eat it.
-We suggest turkey starter.
+We use turkey starter.

-if you dont have a commercial brooder a good brooder is a 250 watt red lensed heat lamp suspended 14 inches above the floor, a bulb this size will brood up to 250 quail, or 175 chukar.
+if you dont have a commercial brooder a good brooder is a 250 watt red lensed heat lamp suspended 14 inches above the floor, NEVER USE CLEAR LAMPS, a bulb this size will brood up to 200 quail, or 150 chukar.
 For a small amount of chicks in a small space use smaller bulbs.
-Check on the chicks about 30 minutes after placing them in the brooder to see that they are comfortable, Ideally they need an area about 110 - 120 degrees directly under the Heat bulb, and room to get away from the heat to about 85 degrees, then they will find their comfort zone in between.
+Check on the chicks about 30 minutes after placing them in the brooder to see that they are comfortable, Ideally they need an area about 115 degrees directly under the Heat bulb, and room to get away from the heat to about 85 degrees, then they will find their comfort zone in between.
 The most important thing is to observe the chicks, if they are huddeling under the light they are to cold, if they are staying away from the bulb they may be to hot, etc. THEY MUST BE ABLE TO GET AWAY FROM THE HEAT.

 Quail need 1 square foot of space per 6 chicks and chukar need 1 foot per 3 chicks for the 6 weeks they are in the brooder.
 You can cut this space in half for the first 10 days.
-Quail also need Vitamins & Electrolytes in the water for the first 3 days. (you can get them at the feed store).
+Quail also benefit from Vitamins & Electrolytes in the water for the first 3 days. (you can get them at the feed store), mix half strength.